 However, Endnote is expensive.
 In the free Zotero program, a Zotfile plugin extracts all my PDF highlights for viewing in a single note.
 As long as my PDF stays in the same spot on my computer, I can even click the author: page number link and view the quote directly on the original page in context.
 Fabulous.

 For organizing quotes, thoughts, and ideas, I’ve often cut up quotations or sections of a writing project and re-arranged them by laying them out on the floor (!).
 But that gets messy with larger projects.
 For interview or survey-based projects, I use a qualitative analysis software like NVIVO, Atlas.ti, MaxQDA, or Dedoose to tag sections of interviews and then read the quotes in comparison with each other.
 (You can also tag sections of a PDF and then view alongside interview quotes with the same tag, if you’re super organized).

 My favorite is Atlas.ti, a program I’ve used since grad school.
 It’s expensive, but it’s what I teach on campus as well:

-Finally, I use Microsoft Word for most writing, but Scrivener to organize longer projects.
+For writing up, I use Microsoft Word, but I also use Scrivener to organize longer projects.
 Scrivener was designed for fiction writing, but you can organize blog posts, academic articles, and nonfiction books as well:

 If you’re interested in Scrivener, join this year’s National Novel Writing Month, a contest to write 50,000 words during November.
 Use this link for free trial access to Scrivener through December 7.
 If you verify writing 50K words by Nov 30th, you can also get a Scrivener license for 50% off.